Spotted lanternfly: In South Korea

-In 2006, the spotted lanternfly was introduced in Korea, and has been considered a pest since about 2007.
+In 2006, the spotted lanternfly was introduced in South Korea, and has been considered a pest since about 2007.
 It has since expanded its host range, attacking at least 65 plant species, uninhibited by natural predators.
 The distribution of L. delicatula has since been predicted using a modeling approach, which showed that this pest has the potential to occur in the majority of South Korea.

-A possible correlation seems to exist between the widespread distribution of A. altissima and the overall damage on grapevines, as the tree is commonly found growing on the peripheries of Korean vineyards.
-L. delicatula has been documented to be a pest to grapevines, leading to a decline in the total number and overall quality of the harvested grapes.
+A correlation seems to exist between the widespread distribution of A. altissima and overall damage to grapevines.
+The tree is commonly found growing on the peripheries of Korean vineyards and L. delicatula has been documented as a pest to grapevines, leading to a decline in the total number and overall quality of the harvested grapes.
 No quantitative data has been published supporting this correlation, but it has been widely hypothesized.

 In Japan

-In 2009, Japan reported their first confirmed presence of the spotted lanternfly in Komatsu city (Ishikawa Prefecture).
+In 2009, Japan reported its first confirmed presence of the spotted lanternfly, in Komatsu city (Ishikawa Prefecture).
 In 2013, it was confirmed to have spread into the Fukui Prefecture.
-Researchers have estimated that the spotted lanternfly may have been entering the country sporadically since the 1930s, with it only establishing a population during the last two decades.
+Researchers have estimated that the spotted lanternfly may have been entering the country sporadically since the 1930s, but only established a reproducing population around the beginning of the twenty-first century.
 Specimens found in Japan are genetically identical to populations in Beijing, Tianjin, Qingdao, and Shanghai, China.